-If the area of purposeful isolation is equipped with a locking door designed to prevent a student from leaving the area of purposeful isolation, the door shall be designed to ensure that the lock automatically disengages when the school employee viewing the student walks away from the area of purposeful isolation, or in case of emergency, such as fire or severe weather.
+All seclusion rooms equipped with a locking door shall be designed to ensure that the lock automatically disengages when the school employee viewing the student walks away from the seclusion room or in case of emergency, such as fire or severe weather.

-An area of purposeful isolation shall be a safe place with proportional and similar characteristics as those of rooms where students frequent.
-Such area shall be free of any condition that could be a danger to the student, well-ventilated, and sufficiently lighted.
+A seclusion room shall be a safe place with proportional and similar characteristics as other rooms where students frequent.
+Such room shall be free of any conditions that could be a danger to the student, well-ventilated and sufficiently lighted.